Zero Tolerance (video game): Gameplay

 Zero Tolerance has 40 levels spread out over three different areas: the space warship Europa-1, an abandoned merchant freighter, the Planet Defense Corps' heavily fortified central command building, and the sub-basement areas of that building.
 The objective of the game is to kill all of the enemies on a level and then proceed to the exit, which is either a staircase or elevator leading down to the next level.

 However, nothing prevents the player from heading straight toward the exit without killing all of the enemies.
 If this is done, the player is simply not given any passwords until the entire area is finished.

 When a character is killed, he or she is marked as "deceased" and is no longer playable.
 The player can choose from a total of five different characters; once they are all deceased, the game is over.

-For multiplayer mode, the game supported connecting two Genesis or Mega Drives using a special link cable and the second joypad port.
+For multiplayer mode, the game supported connecting two systems using a special link cable and the second joypad port.
 The cable was originally supposed to be shipped as a pack-in with the game.
 However, this was changed in a last-minute decision, and a coupon for ordering a free cable was added instead.

 Reception

 GamePro gave the game a mostly positive review, commenting that "first-person games like Zero Tolerance put pressure on a system's processor, but Accolade has done a good job here: The anxiety caused by an adversary careening around a corner or the twitching body of a gunned-down spider is severe."
 They additionally praised the large and labyrinthine levels, cooperative multiplayer ability, and limited but effective sound effects, though they criticized a few elements, such as how slowly the player character turns.
 The four reviewers of Electronic Gaming Monthly had varying reactions to Zero Tolerance but generally agreed that it was an effective substitute for Wolfenstein 3D and Doom on the Genesis.
-Game Informer rated it 8 out of 10.
+Game Informer rated it eight out of ten.
 Power Unlimited gave the game a score of 70 out of 100 praising the 2-player mode and commented that "Apart from the flamethrower, it offers nothing new."